 How Often Can You Use It: It is safe to use morning and night.

 Don't Use With: Generally, astaxanthin is safe to use with all other ingredients.

 What is Astaxanthin?

-While more data is needed to confirm those findings, research has found that the powerhouse ingredient can do wonders for skin, fighting everything from sun damage to fine lines and wrinkles.
-In fact, an even more recent study found that astaxanthin's benefits might be more comprehensive than previous research suggests, and include "photoprotective, antioxidant, and anti-inflammatory effects."
+While more data is needed to confirm those findings, research has found that the powerhouse ingredient can do wonders for the skin, fighting everything from sun damage to fine lines and wrinkles.
+In fact, a 2018 review found that astaxanthin's benefits might be more comprehensive than previous research suggests, and include "photoprotective, antioxidant, and anti-inflammatory effects."

 Benefits of Astaxanthin

-• Enhances the immune system: Astaxanthin has been found to increase the body's stores of immunoglobulin, which help the immune system fight against viruses and even melanoma, according to research.
+• Enhances the immune system: Astaxanthin has been found to increase the body's stores of immunoglobulin, which help the immune system fight against viruses and even melanoma, according to the 2018 review.

 • Wards off wrinkles: "Astaxanthin has been shown to neutralize free radical damage, calm inflammation in the skin in eczema, and improve the appearance of fine lines and wrinkles in aging skin," notes Zeichner.